 And what makes it so amazing…and different from most sessions with other composers…is the degree of respect and appreciation the musicians have for this great composer.

 And it’s not only an appreciation of the music, but of the man himself.
 One really has to be sitting in the orchestra on a John Williams session to know what it means to be part his musical vision, and experience the dignity and creativity he inspires in everyone around him.

 What other Williams scores stand out to you?
-Also, aside from Animal House, which I recall you jokingly told me years back your career peaked working with Elmer Bernstein on that, what other scores did you enjoy playing sessions?
+Also, aside from Animal House, which I recall you jokingly told me years back that your career peaked working with Elmer Bernstein on that one, what other scores did you enjoy playing sessions?

 *Laughs* During my almost 10 years as a studio musician, I had the honor of playing on 5 of John’s films: Jaws, Close Encounters of the Third Kind, The Eiger Sanction, Family Plot, and Midway.
 And I was also very fortunate to play on scores for several other wonderful composers, including Henry Mancini, Elmer Bernstein, Jerry Goldsmith, Alex North, Lee Holdridge, and Laurence Rosenthal, to name just a few.

 Wow, Mancini, Goldsmith, North…we are going to have to follow this up with separate interviews about each of them. *laughs*.
 To wrap this up, what is John Williams like in the studio vs. out of it?
 I’ve seen recent pictures of you both.
 How have you and he kept up over the years?